Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions: Comparisons of Differentiable Swap Functions

 \section{Comparisons of Differentiable Swap Functions}

-As shown in~\figref{fig:swaps}, some sigmoid functions, i.e., logistic, logistic with ART, reciprocal, Cauchy, and optimal monotonic functions suffer from the error accumulation problem; see the work~\citep{PetersenF2022iclr} for the details of such sigmoid functions.
-For the case of the Cauchy function, two values are close enough at $9$th step in the left panel of \figref{fig:swaps} and $15$th step in the right panel of \figref{fig:swaps}; we present the corresponding step where a difference between two values becomes smaller than 0.001.
+As depicted in~\figref{fig:swaps}, some sigmoid functions such as the logistic, logistic with ART, reciprocal, Cauchy, and optimal monotonic functions suffer from the error accumulation problem; see the work~\citep{PetersenF2022iclr} for the details of such sigmoid functions.
+For the case of the Cauchy function, two values are close enough at the $9$th step in the left panel of \figref{fig:swaps} and the $15$th step in the right panel of \figref{fig:swaps}; we calculate the corresponding steps where a difference between two values becomes smaller than 0.001.